This factsheet is for information only. It is recommended that you get legal advice about your situation.

-Download our printer friendly version here (PDS): National Credit Law
+Download our printer friendly version here (PDF): Does the National Credit Act apply?

 THE CONSUMER CREDIT LAW PROVIDES IMPORTANT CONSUMER PROTECTIONS FOR YOU.

 Before 1 July 2010, the Old Credit Code (or what was then known as the Consumer Credit Code) applied to credit contracts.
 This was state-based legislation, enacted in each state.